4W4I5/Semester-7-Notes/Blockchain/Sessional 1 Prep/Sessional 1 Prep Notes.md

 - **Append-Only Ledger**: Scrooge publishes a **blockchain** containing all transactions.
 This prevents double-spending, as any transaction not in the blockchain is invalid.
 - **Centralization Issue**: Scrooge has control over the ledger and can deny transactions or mint new coins arbitrarily, making the system centralized.

-## Exercises From the Book
+# Book Questions

 ### 1. Authenticated Data Structures (SecureBox)
 **Question**: You are designing SecureBox, an authenticated online file storage system.
 For simplicity, there is a single folder.
 Users must be able to add, edit, delete, retrieve files, and list the folder contents.
 When a user retrieves a file, SecureBox must provide proof that the file hasn’t been tampered with since its last update.
 If a file doesn’t exist, the server must report that — with proof.
 The goal is to minimize proof size, verification time, and digest size.
 Can you devise a protocol where proof size, verification time, and digest size are all sublinear?
 **Answer**:
 To achieve sublinear efficiency, we can use **Merkle Trees**.
-Here’s how the solution works:

-- **Merkle Tree Structure**: Each file is stored as a leaf node in a Merkle tree.
-The root of the Merkle tree acts as the **digest** that the user stores.
+- **Merkle Tree Structure**: The digest is the hash of the root of a Merkle tree, where each leaf node corresponds to a file, and its value is the hash of the file content.
+Intermediate nodes are hashes of the concatenation of their child nodes.
-- **Operations (Add/Delete/Edit)**:
-	- For these operations, only the affected leaf node and the path to the root need updating.
-This ensures sublinear changes to the tree.
-- **Verification**:
+- **Operations** (Add/Delete/Edit):
-	- When retrieving a file, the server provides the file’s hash and the hash values along the path to the root.
+    - When a user adds, deletes, or edits a file, the server only needs to update the hash values of the nodes along the path from the affected leaf node to the root.
+The user’s digest is updated accordingly.
+- **Proof Size and Verification**:
-	- The user verifies the integrity by recomputing the path from the file to the root, checking against the stored digest.
+    - When retrieving a file, SecureBox sends the file’s hash and the hash values along the path to the root.
+The user verifies the file's integrity by recomputing the path from the file to the root.
-- **Proof Size and Verification Time**:
-	- Since the proof only requires the path from the file to the root, the proof size and verification time are `O(log n)`, where `n` is the number of files.
+    - The proof size and verification time are both `O(log n)`, where `n` is the number of files.
 - **Digest Size**:
-	- The digest remains a constant `O(1)`, as it only stores the root hash.
+    - The digest size is constant `O(1)`, as it only stores the root hash.
+This protocol ensures sublinear proof size, verification time, and digest size by taking advantage of the logarithmic depth of the Merkle tree.

 ### 2. Birthday Attack
 **Question 1**: Show that the time-space trade-off is parameterizable: we can achieve any space complexity between `O(1)` and `O(2^(n/2))` with a corresponding decrease in time complexity.
 **Answer**:
 The **time-space trade-off** is parameterized by choosing a variable number `t` between `1` and `2^(n/2)` for the space complexity.
 By storing `t` hash outputs:
 - The time complexity to find a collision is reduced to `O(2^n / t^2)`.
 - The space complexity is `O(t)`.
 Thus, we can adjust `t` to achieve any space complexity between `O(1)` (with time `O(2^n)`) and `O(2^(n/2))` (with time `O(2^(n/2))`).

 **Question 2**: Is there an attack for which the product of time and space complexity is `o(2^n)`?
 **Answer**:
 No, there is no known attack where the product of time and space complexity is less than `2^n`.
 The **birthday paradox** provides the best known trade-off, where the product remains `O(2^n)`.
 Achieving an attack with a product complexity of `o(2^n)` is currently infeasible in cryptographic contexts.

 ### 3. Hash Function Properties
 **Question**: Let `H` be a hash function that is both hiding and puzzle-friendly.
 Consider `G(z) = H(z) || z_last`, where `z_last` represents the last bit of `z`.
 Show that `G` is puzzle-friendly but not hiding.
 **Answer**:
 - **Puzzle-Friendliness**:
-  `G(z)` retains the puzzle-friendliness of `H(z)` because solving for `G(z)` requires solving the hash function `H(z)`, which remains computationally hard.
-The additional `z_last` bit doesn’t provide shortcuts, so `G(z)` is puzzle-friendly.
+  `G(z)` retains the puzzle-friendliness of `H(z)` because solving for `G(z)` still requires solving the original hash function `H(z)`.
+Thus, `G(z)` remains computationally hard to reverse or solve without computing `H(z)`.
-- **Not Hiding**:
+- **Non-Hiding**:
-  `G(z)` is **not hiding** because `z_last`, the last bit of the input `z`, is appended directly to the output, leaking part of the input.
-This compromises the hiding property, as an attacker gains partial knowledge of `z`.
+  `G(z)` is **not hiding** because the last bit of `z` (`z_last`) is appended to the hash output.
+This leaks part of the input (`z`), compromising the hiding property since an attacker gains partial knowledge of `z` simply by observing `G(z)`.

 ### 4. Randomness in ScroogeCoin

 **Question**: In ScroogeCoin, if Mallory generates `(sk, pk)` pairs until her secret key matches someone else’s, what will she be able to do?
 How long will it take on average?
 What happens if Alice’s random number generator has a bug and her key generation produces only 1,000 distinct pairs?
 **Answer**:

-- **Matching Secret Key**:
+- **Key Collision**:
-  If Mallory’s secret key matches someone else’s public key, she can impersonate that person by signing transactions on their behalf.
-However, since ScroogeCoin uses 256-bit keys, the probability of matching is `1 in 2^256`, making this attack infeasible.
+  If Mallory generates `(sk, pk)` pairs until her secret key matches someone else’s, she could impersonate that person by signing transactions on their behalf.
+Given ScroogeCoin uses 256-bit secret keys, the probability of finding a collision is approximately `2^-128`, which is practically impossible.
-- **Average Time to Match**:
+- **Average Time**:
-  On average, it would take **2^256 attempts** to find a matching secret key, which is practically impossible even with immense computing power.
+  On average, it would take `2^128` attempts to find a matching secret key.
 - **Alice’s Bug**:
-  If Alice’s random number generator is faulty and only produces 1,000 distinct key pairs, Mallory can simply brute-force the 1,000 possibilities.
-This would take at most 1,000 attempts, making the system easily compromised.
+  If Alice's random number generator only produces 1,000 distinct pairs, Mallory could simply brute-force those possibilities.
+If the network contains many public keys, this drastically reduces security.
+For example, if there are 10,000 unique public keys, Mallory could succeed in approximately `1000/10000 = 0.1` trials, making it extremely vulnerable.

 # Chapter 4: How bitcoin achieves decentralization
 ## Centralization vs. Decentralization